lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 If function `fun` takes 0 arguments, the expressions `fun` and `fun()` are equivalent.
 For example `selfUnlockParameters` is equivalent to `selfUnlockParameters()` and is a function call with no arguments, it returns a value, a byte array, upon evaluation.

 ### Literals
-By zero-prefix-trimmed integers we will understand big-endian byte representations of integers with all leading zero bytes trimmed.
-For example integer `1025` will be represented as 2 bytes `0201`, while $2^16+3$ will be represented by `010003`.
+By `zero-prefix-trimmed` integers we understand big-endian byte representations of integers with all leading zero bytes trimmed.
+For example integer `1025` will be represented as 2 bytes `0201`, while $2^{16}+3$ will be represented by `010003`.
 Zero will be represented as an empty (zero length) byte array.

 Each `literals`  are constants, i.e. expressions which always returns the same value.
 There are the following types of literals: